In this section

 Non-stress tests and biophysical profiles: Twice weekly non-stress tests will begin at around 32 weeks of gestation.
 Weekly biophysical profiles (BPPs) will begin at the same time.
 A biophysical profile combines the results of the non-stress test with an ultrasound.

 Your doctor will schedule delivery between 35 and 37 weeks gestation because of the increased risk for stillbirth.
 Labor usually is induced.
 The preferred method of delivery is vaginal.
 This defect does not require that a cesarean section be performed for delivery except for usual reasons.

 Benefits of delivering at Froedtert

-If you decide to deliver at Froedtert & The Medical College of Wisconsin Froedtert Hospital Campus, you will deliver just an elevator ride away from where your baby will be cared for.
+If you decide to deliver at Froedtert & The Medical College of Wisconsin Froedtert Hospital Campus, you will deliver just down the hall from where your baby will be cared for.
 You will receive a tour of the Birth Center before delivery.
 The Birth Center is actually located within Children’s Hospital of Wisconsin.
 All of the specialists you will need to care for your baby are immediately available to you and your newborn.